-While Tiago Sabarigo is a highly skilled chef who puts out delicious and eye-pleasing dishes, I also think there's room for creativity when it comes to assembling the menu.
-For example, by replacing some of the cliched fine dining staples like the quail with ingredients more native to Hungary or Portugal.
+Tiago Sabarigo is a highly skilled chef who puts out delicious and eye-pleasing dishes, but there's room for creativity when it comes to assembling the menu.
+For example, by replacing some of the cliched fine dining staples with more exciting ingredients from Hungary or Portugal.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 I never accept money in exchange for coverage.
 But this means I must rely on readers to support my work.
 If you're enjoying this article, please consider making a one-time payment (PayPal, Venmo) or becoming an Offbeat Patron.